Student Workshops

 Please email Regin Igloria, Artistic Director, for more information.

-Now in its sixteenth year, this intensive program offers students the opportunity to develop their creative skills under the guidance of distinguished instructors in a retreat setting.
+Now in its seventeenth year, this intensive program offers students the opportunity to develop their creative skills under the guidance of distinguished instructors in a retreat setting.

-The all-day workshops take place Monday-Friday, July 15-19 from 10AM to 4PM on the Ragdale campus.
-Daily lunch and snacks are provided, and all supplies and materials.
-New this year: transportation from a River North location in the city will enable Chicago-area students to be bussed to and from Ragdale.
+The all-day workshops will take place Monday-Friday, July 14-18, 2025 from 10AM to 4PM on the Ragdale campus.
+Daily lunch and snacks are provided, as well as all supplies and materials.
+Transportation from a location in the city will enable Chicago-area students to be bussed to and from Ragdale.
 Lake Forest Metra station pick-up can also be arranged.
-There are no student fees for accepted students.
+There are no fees for accepted students.

 More information: